giantruy/deliverance-26.2-v0.1/README.md

 📖 Lore

-The mod includes a Story Book that tells the tale of the Great Partition:
+The mod includes a Story Book that tells the tale of the Great Partition

 ## License
 All rights reserved.
 Do not redistribute or use without permission.